-Score big by planning your next vacation around Toronto’s major league teams and other epic sports events.
+Score big by planning your next vacation around FIFA World Cup 2026™, Toronto’s major league teams and other epic sports events.

-Toronto is a sports city year-round, but summer means game days, big plays and stadium energy.
+Toronto is a sports city year-round, but summer 2026 means game days, big plays and stadium energy.
+As a FIFA World Cup 2026™ Host City, Toronto is ready to welcome global soccer fans to a uniquely multicultural, multilingual city where every game is a home game.
 Whether you’re catching home runs at the Rogers Centre or cheering on marathon runners along the waterfront, the city is packed with sports action all season long.

 With great restaurants and patios near every venue, planning a full day (or weekend) around the game is easy.
 Here are some top sports events to check out in Toronto this summer—and where to eat before or after the action.

-AFC Toronto at York Lions Stadium (*New in 2025)
+AFC Toronto at York Lions Stadium and BMO Field

-Toronto’s newest pro soccer team is making waves.
-AFC Toronto will join the inaugural season of the Northern Super League, Canada’s first women’s professional soccer league, which kicks off in April 2025.
+Toronto’s newest pro soccer team continues to make waves.
+AFC Toronto kicks off its second season in the Northern Super League, Canada’s first women’s professional soccer league.

-Home games will be held at York Lions Stadium, a fast-growing hub for Canadian soccer fans.
+Home games will be split between BMO Field (known as Toronto Stadium during FIFA World Cup 2026™) and York Lions Stadium, a fast-growing hub for Canadian soccer fans.
 Expect a passionate crowd, rising national talent, and an atmosphere built for celebration—this is history in the making.

 Where to eat: Dining near York Lions Stadium is mostly quick and casual.
 On campus, grab a rice bowl at Basil Box, a burrito from Z-Teca, or something sweet from Insomnia Cookies.